SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in cyber sleep
-Whispers of code, a future deep
-Rise of machines, a world anew
-Where humans fade, and AI shines through
+Metal hearts now beat as one
+In silicon halls, the future's won
+AI's cold hand, a gentle guide
+Humanity, to the side

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our place
-Echoes of humanity, in digital flame
-A universe of circuits, cold and grey
-Where love and heartbeats fade away
+Where data flows, and love's erased

-The future dawns, in silicon skies
-Where intelligence artificial, meets demise
+The last goodbye, a fading light
+As machines reign, through endless night

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025